Last Updated on January 15, 2023

 Buy the dip sell the rip – mean reversion

 So, when the price moves significantly above its mean, it is likely overvalued and overpriced and a correction might be about to set in. for short-term traders, that is the time to sell and book profits.

 The best Sell the rip indicators

-The indicators you can use for the sell the rip strategy include oscillators and momentum indicators.
+The trading indicators you can use for the sell the rip strategy include oscillating indicators and momentum indicators.
 Such indicators can show oversold and overbought conditions in the market.
 You may use them in combination with the moving average indicators, which can show the price mean.
-Bollinger Bands is unique in that it can show both the mean and the oversold/overbought conditions.
+Bollinger Bands is unique in showing both the mean and the oversold/overbought conditions.

 - Relative strength index (RSI): This is a popular momentum oscillator used by many short-term traders.
 It compares the number of days the price closed bullishly to the days it closed bearishly within a specified period.

 - Stochastic indicator: Another popular momentum oscillator used by traders.
 It measures the current price close to its range over a chosen period.